 The Adrian Schools Educational Foundation raised $235,000 to help the district with this project.
 District taxpayers approved a bond issue that had money for the infrastructure updates needed to make the courtyard functional.
-Many alumni have participated in this fund drive with two matching grants that tripled every donation that comes in up to $25,000.
+Many alumni participated in this fund drive with two matching grants that tripled every donation that came in up to $25,000.

 Maple Stadium Team Room - Completed!